 A simple scale from 1–10.
-I'm endlessly confused by the 100 point rating system.
-If you have 100 points why are 80% of wines between 85 and 94??
+I'm endlessly confused by the 100-point rating system given by the major wine magazines and critics.
+If you have 100 points, why are 80 percent of wines rated between 85 and 94?
 Simplify, simplify, simplify.
-This rating is subjective so your opinion may vary.
+This rating is subjective, so your opinion may vary.

-Again, a 1–10 scale, but as price goes up, the rating goes down.
+Again, a 1–10 scale, but as price goes up, the score goes down.

 The Overall Rating

-In order to score really high, a wine must be cheap and good.
-The more expensive the wine gets, the harder it is to get a high score unless the Taste Rating is off the charts, which is the way it should be, right?
+To score really high, a wine must be cheap and good.
+The more expensive the wine gets, the harder it is to attain a high score (unless the taste rating is off the charts, which is the way it should be, right?).
 We’re trying to maximize our dollars here!

 8.3–10: Bulk Buy!
 (Buy as much as you can because it's awesome)